oat-sa/tao-dependency-resolver/README.md

 $ php bin/console repositories:update [-b branch name] [-r] [-l limit]
 ```

-- `branch name`: name of the branch we want to inspect first when update repository list
+- `branch name` : name of the branch we want to inspect first when updating repository list.
+Defaults to `develop`
-- `-r`: reloads the list in addition to analyzing every repository
+- `-r` : reloads the list of oat-sa repositories in addition to analyzing every repository
-- `limit`: number of repositories to analyze at a time
+- `limit` : number of repositories to analyze at a time

 #### Dump repository list